top of page

 As a kid from the MTV generation, Live Aid was a major feature of my childhood.
 It was exciting to see that giant mishmash of talent coming together for like a really good thing.
 And there wasn't a lot of hype there would be today.
 They just did their thing!
 Sadly, we've never been able to replicate it.
 Today's music industry is set up solely to generate profit unto itself, and anything humanitarian in appearance is a marketing device, it seems.
 We got too greedy and too jaded.
 WE NEED ANOTHER LIVE AID!!! - Lydia, Washington D.C.
 USA

-I'm so glad that I'm someone who can say that they watched Live Aid when it was first broadcast.
+I'm glad I can say I watched Live Aid when it was first broadcast.
 It's just a pity I can hardly remember anything!
 I mean if I can remember blowing out the candles on my birthday cake to celebrate turning two and even remember the dress I was wearing (I'm not kidding!) how can I not remember much about Live Aid when I was a few years older and definitely old enough to remember?
 This is one mystery for Carol Vorderman to solve, I reckon.

+I would have been in infant school at the time of Live Aid, and I'm very surprised that our school (shout out to William Davies Infant School in Forest Gate!) didn't do any kind of fundraising for the event as they normally would do.
+At least - I don't think they did!
 I do wish I could remember all the excited chatter and anticipation leading up to the big day - and being a part of that.
-And I'm gutted that I don't remember watching Queen doing what they do best by being the absolute legends that we all know they are.
-But I do know that as I sat there glued to the TV, totally entranced by all my fave pop stars, I didn't realize that I was watching history in the making, and that it would be many years later that I'd go totally nuts over what a lot of people hail to be the best concert ever!!!
+And I'm gutted that I don't remember watching Queen doing what they do best by being the absolute legends that we all know they are, or seeing Freddie's vocal warm-up live on stage.
+I wonder if I'd have the same effect if I did warm ups in the middle of my pronunciation classes with my group of English language students...
+Nah, even with light-washed denim jeans and a broken mic stand, I'd never be able to pull it off the way Freddie did!
+As I sat there glued to the TV, totally entranced by all my fave pop stars, I didn't realize that I was watching history in the making, and that it would be many years later before I realized why Live Aid is praised as by many who are fortunate enough to remember it well as the greatest live concert of all time!!!

 I hope you've enjoyed reminiscing with us and reading everyone's recollections of the event.
 And I have to say a big, fat thank you to all these lovely people who willingly took the time to share their memories with us - even though they'd all been approached at the eleventh hour.
 As I said to Alex in North Carolina, someone who has as much disregard for word limits as I do, I felt like Bob Geldof rounding up all the artists for Live Aid.
 But at least this 'Bob' didn't have to badger anyone!

 Thanks guys.
 I'm truly grateful.
-It's been lovely listening to your stories and going on a journey back in time with you.
+It's been lovely hearing your stories and going on a journey back in time with you.
 I owe you all a drink - for real.
 But just the one! x

 Photos: YouTube